iTwin/appui/CONTRIBUTING.md

 Please include the following with each issue:

 - A short description of the issue that becomes the title
-- Versions of relevant iTwin.js packages
+- Versions of relevant iTwin.js core and AppUi packages
 - Minimal steps to reproduce the issue or a code snippet that demonstrates the issue
 - What you expected to see, versus what you actually saw
 - Images that help explain the issue
 - Any relevant error messages, logs, or other details
 - Impact of the issue
-- Use the [`bug`](https://github.com/iTwin/itwinjs-core/labels/bug) or [`enhancement`](https://github.com/iTwin/itwinjs-core/labels/enhancement) label to identify the type of issue you are filing
+- Use the [`bug`](https://github.com/iTwin/appui/labels/bug) or [`enhancement`](https://github.com/iTwin/appui/labels/enhancement) label to identify the type of issue you are filing

 Don't feel bad if the developers can't reproduce the issue right away.
 They will simply ask for more information!